TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Classic ESP32/Lolin32 Lite/README.md

 # Lolin32 Lite

-> Classic ESP32 With Battery Power Support
+> Classic ESP32 With LiIon/LiPo Battery Support For Use In Portable Devices

 The *Lolin32 Lite* development board features a classic *ESP32* microcontroller on a board that comes with battery support, making it an ideal choice for portable solutions.